mpaldridge/mpaldridge.github.io/docs/math3015-lectures-prob.md

 Cardano counted and published the number of ways of getting different outcomes from rolling two or three dice – for example, with two dice, there is one way of rolling 2 (1 and 1), but six ways of rolling 7 (1 and 6, 2 and 5, 3 and 4, 4 and 3, 5 and 2, 6 and 1).
 Such enumerations of dice outcomes were known at least 500 years earlier, and were also published by [**Galileo Galilei** (Italy, 1564–1642)](https://mathshistory.st-andrews.ac.uk/Biographies/Galileo/), the famous astronomer, physicist, engineer, philosopher, mathematician and polymath.

-Cardano also knew that, if a single event had odds of $r : n – r$, then the odds of it occurring m times in a row is $r^m : n^m – r^m$.
-In modern notation, we would say if the event has probability $p$, then $m$ occurrences of it have probability $p^m$.
+Cardano also knew that, if a single event had odds of $r : n – r$, then the odds of it occurring $m$ times in a row is $r^m : n^m – r^m$.
+In modern notation, we would say if the event has probability $p = r/n$, then $m$ occurrences of it have probability $p^m = r^m/n^m$.
 (We also now know that is important for the events to be independent for this formula to hold.)

 ### The problem of the points